 The company recommends the small for people who young people, and those who haven’t given birth.
 The large is for those who have given birth, or those above 28 years old who regularly have penetrative sex.

 Diameter: 46 mm

 Capacity: 37 ml

-As you can see, the small size really is one of the smaller menstrual cups on the market today.
+As you can see, the small size really is one of the smaller ones on the market today.
 It’s comparable to something like the Lena Cup Small, or Sckoon Cup Small.